hexagontk/gradle_starter/README.md

 You can change the Gradle version in `gradle/wrapper/gradle-wrapper.properties`.

 ## Docker
-Prior to generate the Docker image, you need to create the service distribution:
+To generate the Docker images, you can use the `dockerBuild` Gradle task: `./gradlew dockerBuild`.
-`./gradlew installDist`.
-After that you can start the whole service stack executing:
-`docker-compose up -d`.
+After that you can start the whole service stack executing: `docker-compose up -d`.

 ## Usage
 After building the project (`./gradlew build`), archives with the application's distributions are